 Glen Horack is one of three finalists for the 2020 Owner-Operator of the Year award, produced by the Truckload Carriers Association and Overdrive.
-The winner, who will receive a $25,000 cash prize, will be announced in late April at TCA’s annual convention in Las Vegas.
+The winner, who will receive a $25,000 cash prize, will be announced in September at TCA’s annual convention in Las Vegas.
 The sponsors of the Driver of the Year Contests are Love’s Travel Stops and Cummins.
 The other two finalists are Bryan Smith and Doug Schildgen.

 Since starting his trucking career 36 years ago in 1984, Glen Horack, of Elkland, Missouri, has focused on staying safe and keeping a perfect on-time record with his customers.

 Horack, a three-time Owner-Operator of the Year finalist, has racked up more than 5 million safe driving miles in his career, the last 11 years of which he has driven team with his wife, Karla.
 The couple is leased to Prime Inc., where Horack first leased on on in 1992.
 He worked with KLLM before Prime, and for a three-year period between 1993 and 1996, he left Prime for Dart before returning to the Springfield, Missouri-based company.